 Table of contents

-Internal linking is one of the most important elements that affect the SEO process of a website, as well as how our website will be perceived by an Internet user or potential customer.
-Broken Links – also known as Broken Links – – are nothing more than URLs with incorrectly functioning pages.
-Using a broken link, which is inside the structure of the page, the user, may come across the so-called: “dead link”, which in the vast majority of cases will present a 404 error or possibly another HTTP error.
-This type of situation can lead to a potential customer losing trust in our site and leaving it without converting and, worse, having a negative experience in mind, not returning to our website.
+Internal linking is one of the most important elements that affect the SEO process of a website, as well as how an Internet user or potential customer will perceive our website.
+Broken Links – also known as Broken Links – are URLs with incorrectly functioning pages.
+Using a broken link, which is inside the structure of the page, the user may come across the so-called: „dead link”, which, in the vast majority of cases, will present a 404 error or possibly another HTTP error.
+This type of situation can lead to a potential customer losing trust in our site and leaving it without converting.
+Worse, they may have a negative experience in mind and not return to our website.

-Having a site that consists of a few or a dozen subpages – its site is not very extensive – seems easy.
+Having a site that consists of a few or a dozen subpages—its site is not very extensive—seems easy.
 The proverbial stairs begin when the site has more subpages.
 It is then worth taking advantage of the options that various free or paid tools offer us.
-Quite possibly, they are already plugged into your site.
-So let’s take full advantage of them.
+Quite possibly, they are already plugged into your site, so let’s take full advantage of them.

 Google Search Console as a free internal linking analysis tool

-By going to the Index > Status tab, we can see pages returning an error and excluded URLs from indexing.
+Going to the Index > Status tab, we see pages returning an error and excluded URLs from indexing.
 When we go to the details, we can find out what specific problems the search engine robots encountered and by clicking on a specific item we will see the specific URLs we are looking for.
 With Google Search Console, we will find out what broken links are on our site, and then we can move on to action.

 The whole process of finding broken links can also be followed in the video: